xErik/Stars-and-Stripes-Theme-Syntax-for-Atom/README.md

 * Console and debugger statements are red, allowing to spot and remove them easily.
 * Line number is red.
 * Search results in borders for hits, and marks current.
+* Cursor is red and has a width of 2px.

 ![Javascript](https://github.com/xErik/Stars-and-Stripes-Theme-Syntax-for-Atom/raw/master/images/javascript.png)
 #####CSS